zahir2003/Python-Programming-AC/README.md

 > - Ability to implement **clean, efficient, and modular code**
 > - **Problem-solving skills** for academic excellence and interviews
 > - Commitment towards **continuous learning and practice**

 ---

-Here is your **professional and beautifully formatted `Project Structure` section** for your GitHub README, reflecting your **exact code structure from the image**:

----